SynysterZV/markdown/README.md

 had a son, Asriel, and adopted the first human to fall into the [Ruins](Ruins "wikilink").

-The tragedy of his children\'s deaths led Asgore to declare war on humanity in a fit of anger.
+The tragedy of his children's deaths led Asgore to declare war on humanity in a fit of anger.
 He swore to kill any human that fell into the Underground and planned to use their SOULs to break the barrier and destroy all humans.
 Toriel, disgusted with him, left New Home and